mira-x/SicMu/README.md

 ### Developer

 Compiled with Android Studio.
-Non regression tests are available in the androidTest folder.
-Tested on Gingerbread (2.3.6), Nexus 4 JellyBean (4.1.2), Samsung S3 (4.3), Nexus 5 Lollipop (5.0).
+Tested on Gingerbread (2.3.6), Samsung S3 (7.0)...

-Feel free to add GitHub issues (feature request, bugs...).
+Feel free to add GitLab issues (feature request, bugs...).
 If you need a feature that is in the todolist, open a feature request on gitlab to speed up its development.

 A UML class diagram describe a bit the architecture for people that would want to develop the software [UmlClass.png](misc/UmlClass.png).